MoldyMacaroniX/dashword.net/_src/posts/geometry-dash-elder-moderator-viprin-responds-to-allegations-about-blackmail-spyware-and-inappropriate-encounters.md

 affiliateLinks: false
 hideAds: false
 ---
-Earlier, [Geometry Dash Elder Moderator Viprin was accused](/posts/geometry-dash-elder-moderator-viprin-exposed-for-a-lot-of-things-actually/) of blackmail, using Discord bots as spyware, and innapropriate encounters with individuals younger than himself.
+Earlier, [Geometry Dash Elder Moderator Viprin was accused](/posts/geometry-dash-elder-moderator-viprin-exposed-for-a-lot-of-things-actually/) of blackmail, using Discord bots as spyware, and inappropriate encounters with individuals younger than himself.

+Viprin has since responded to many of these accusations, which is what we will be covering in this article.